arunantony/inteview/src/markdown/Advanced_TodoContext.md

 ## - Challenge

 Build a simple to-do app that allows a user to add and delete items from a list.
-The app should have the following features:
+Use React Context API The app should have the following features:

 ### Requirementss